 * This tool has outputs which are examined, or which feed into operations whose outputs are examined or this tool is used as a coverage tool for elemental analysis which does not require qualification per DO-254 section 11.4.1(4).
 Therefore, no tool qualification is required.

+Use of Suppliers, Sub-Tier Suppliers and Off-Shore Facilities

+Patmos Engineering Services will provide DO-254 planning support for the development and verification of the Passenger Counter and ARINC 429 FPGA’s.
+Roles and responsibilities are identified in section 1.5 Patmos is responsible for assisting ACEMY to comply with this PHAC and for development of the verification environment in accordance with DO-254 DAL A objectives.
+ACMEY and Patmos will work together to perform reviews and formal testing of the final products.
+Formal control of HC1 data is to be managed by ACMEY.
+ACMEY will implement HC2 data controls and change tracking utilizing PACT.

 ALTERNATIVE METHODS